-Green lentils are very similar to brown lentils, but they are more intense in taste.
-They vary in size and color— ranging from light green or spotted green to green slate with hints of blue and black.
+Green lentils are very similar to brown lentils, but have a more intense taste.
+They vary in size and color, ranging from light or spotted green to green slate with hints of blue and black.

-Similar to brown lentils, green lentils tend to split and fall apart when cooked.
-They are known for the best texture and flavor of all lentils, which make them the most expensive type.
+Like red lentils, green lentils tend to split and fall apart when cooked.
+They are known for the best texture and flavor of all the lentils, which make them the most expensive.

-Because of the peppery taste, green lentils are particularly effective on salads and can be used as a warm side.
-Among all the lentil varieties, green lentils take the longest time to cook — about 45 minutes.
+Because of their peppery taste, green lentils are particularly effective in salads, or can be used as a warm side.
+Among the lentil varieties, green lentils take the longest to cook (about 45 minutes).

 Lentil Soup Ingredients

-Usually, a bowl of dried lentils produces about two and a half cups of cooked lentils.
-Do not skip the rinsing and sieving of lentils before cooking, or else small stones or crumbs might not be removed completely.
+Usually, a bowl of dried lentils equals about two and a half cups cooked.
+Don’t skip rinsing and sieving the lentils before cooking, or else small stones or crumbs might not be removed completely.

 For a vegetarian soup, skip the sausage and use salt-free vegetable soup.
-If you need more depth, adding a spoonful of white miso will help.
+If you need greater depth, adding a spoonful of white miso will help.